-Key audit matter Audit procedures performed Goodwill and application development costs impairment assessments (note 23) costs on the balance sheet in the amount \in 284.461 as at 31 December 2021 and written off goodwill in its full entirety on the income statement, as impairment loss in the amount \in 159.701 which are significant for the consolidated financial statements, representing - We have obtained understanding of the impairment estimation process and related controls, and evaluated the reasonableness of the methods and assumptions used by management for the impairment estimation process. application development costs are impaired requires an estimation of the recoverable amount of the cash generating unit of the Group to which these are allocated which is the subsidiary, RichReach Corporation (CY) Ltd. In estimating the cash generating unit's recoverable amount the management determines value in use through the use of a discounted cash flow model.
-It makes various assumptions such as the discount rate and estimated future cash flows which involve inherent uncertainty as to their We assessed whether the model used to derive the value in use is in line with the requirements of IAS 36.
-We assessed the adequacy of disclosures related to the impairment of goodwill and capitalized application development costs included in the consolidated financial statements.
-Due to the significance of the value of the goodwill impairment charge and capitalized application development costs, and the judgments and estimation uncertainty involved in their impairment assessment, we have considered this to be a key audit matter.
+Key audit matter Audit procedures performed Goodwill and application development costs impairment assessments (note 23) development costs on the balance sheet in the amount €297.047 as at 31 December 2022 which are significant for the consolidated financial statements, Our audit procedures in this area included, amongst others, the following: - We have obtained understanding of the impairment estimation process and related controls, and evaluated the reasonableness of the methods and assumptions used by management for the impairment estimation process. development costs are impaired requires an estimation of the recoverable amount of the cash generating unit of the Group to which this is allocated which is the subsidiary, - We assessed the reasonableness of the key assumptions included in the analysis of cash flow projections used to estimate recoverable amount of the cash generating unit being, the subsidiary of the Group, 'RichReach Corporation (CY) Ltd', based on the long-term business plans prepared by management.
+Our assessment focused on the analysis of future cash flows prepared by management. determines value in use through the use of a actual outcome in the future.
+Disclosures on used are included in Note 23 to the - We assessed the adequacy of disclosures related to the impairment of goodwill and capitalized application development costs included in the consolidated financial statements.
+Due to the significance of the value of the capitalized application development costs, and the judgments and estimation uncertainty involved in their impairment assessment, we have considered this to be a key audit matter.